jhkennedy/DOE_latex_template/Scripts/README.md

                -b      Do not insert bibiliography file(.bbl)

-flatex was created by Sariel Har-Peled, and no license information is available for this script, but it is available on CTAN, the comprehensive TeX archive network, [here][flatten].
+flatex was created by Sariel Har-Peled.
+The original version of this script is available on CTAN, the comprehensive TeX archive network, [here][flatten].
+A new version, which is included here, is available from Sariel's website [here][newflatten].
+Sariel says, _"You can do whatever you like with this program. please email me bugs & suggestions.
+Its is liscenced under the GPL."_ but the GPL version is unclear as it is not stated, nor is a copy included with the source.
+There was _no_ licensing information given with the original version.

 __fmtlatex.pl__: This tool formats a LaTeX document, putting it into a canonical format suitable for finding genuine differences rather than formatting